Teresa Woodruff

-Teresa K. Woodruff is an American medical researcher in human reproduction and oncology, with a focus on ovarian biology, endocrinology, and women's health.
-She joined Michigan State University as the Provost and Executive Vice President for Academic Affairs in August 2020.
-Woodruff became the interim President of Michigan State University on November 4, 2022 after the resignation of Samuel L. Stanley.
-She was previously the Thomas J. Watkins Memorial Professor and Vice Chair for Research and Chief of the Division of Reproductive Science in Medicine in the Department of Obstetrics and Gynecology at the Feinberg School of Medicine at Northwestern University in Chicago, Illinois.
-Woodruff was Dean of the Graduate School and Professor in the McCormick School of Engineering at Northwestern University in Evanston, Illinois as well.
-She is credited with coining the term oncofertility and founded the Oncofertility Consortium at Northwestern Memorial Hospital.
+Teresa Kaye Woodruff is an American university administrator and medical researcher in human reproduction and oncology, with a focus on ovarian biology, endocrinology, and women's health.
+She is President Emerita of Michigan State University, having served as interim president from 2022 to 2024.
+Woodruff initially joined Michigan State University as the Provost and Executive Vice President for Academic Affairs in 2020.
+In 2025, she was a recipient of the National Medal of Science, the first person from Michigan State University to receive the honor.

+Woodruff was previously Dean of the Graduate School and Professor in the McCormick School of Engineering at Northwestern University.
+She served as the Thomas J. Watkins Memorial Professor and Vice Chair for Research and Chief of the Division of Reproductive Science in Medicine in the Department of Obstetrics and Gynecology at the Feinberg School of Medicine at Northwestern University in Chicago, Illinois.

+Woodruff is credited with coining the term oncofertility and founded the Oncofertility Consortium at Northwestern Memorial Hospital.
 She is also founder and chief of the Division of Fertility Preservation and founder and director of the Women's Health Research Institute at Northwestern University.

 Education

 Woodruff graduated with a Bachelor of Science degree in Zoology and Chemistry from the Olivet Nazarene University in 1985.
 She was awarded the "O" Award in 2016, presented "to honor alumni who exhibit the characteristics and ideals of their alma mater."
 She completed her graduate study at Northwestern University, receiving a Ph.D. in Molecular Biology and Cell Biology in 1989.
+She was recognized by Northwestern with their highest honor for an alum, the Northwestern Alumni Association Merit Award in 2012.